 Palm Beach, Powell River

-Located to the South of Powell River, watch for the signs off Hwy 101.
-A long sandy beach awaits you!
-The waters are quickly warmed here and it is a great swimming beach.
-There is a large park and ample parking.
+Palm Beach Regional Park is located south of Powell River—watch for the signs off Hwy 101.
+Here you’ll find a long, sandy beach with warm water that’s great for swimming.
+There is a large grassy park perfect for picnicking and playing.
 The annual Sunshine Music Festival is held here annually on Labour Day weekend.